valadislow/Crud_Project/README.md

         alert("The new Task was successfully created!");
     });
 };

-2. Read
+#2.
+Read
 Process:

-Fetch and display the details of a selected task.
-Show the task description within the UI dynamically.
+Display the details about the each task on the webpage Show the task description within the UI dynamically.
 Code: